JK admin releases three politicians from detention

 The Jammu and Kashmir administration on Thursday released three politicians who were under detention since August 5 when the Centre abrogated the special status granted to the state under the Constitution, officials said.
-Yawar Mir, Noor Mohammed, and Shoiab Lone were be released on various grounds, the officials said, explaining the reasons for the ending of their detention.
+Yawar Mir, Noor Mohammed and Shoiab Lone were released on separate grounds, the officials said.

 While Mir is a former PDA MLA from the Rafiabad assembly seat, Lone contested unsuccessfully on a Congress ticket from North Kashmir and later resigned as district president of the party.
 Noor Mohammed is a National Conference worker who has been managing the party's show in the militancy-infested Batmaloo area of the Srinagar city.

-Before his release, he will be signing a bond to maintain peace and good behavior, the officials said on Wednesday night.
+Before his release, he will be signing a bond to maintain peace and good behaviour, the officials had said on Wednesday night.
 The governor administration had earlier released Imran Ansari of the People's Conference and Syed Akhoon on health grounds on September 21.

 Over 250 people were sent to the jails outside Jammu and Kashmir.
 Farooq Abdullah was subsequently detained under the stringent Public Safety Act, while other politicians were mostly detained under different sections of the criminal procedure code.